Open Access Senior Thesis

 Historically, autobiography has been used to perpetuate neo-liberal ideologies.
 Yet, when autobiography becomes social and is used to engage political communities of color, political transformation is possible.
 This project, through the collaborative visualization of Asian American social biography using pedagogical and relational methods as a means for engagement, seeks to destabilize dominant notions of time and space, and provide a mechanism for the retention of and documentation of institutional, and social histories using the Asian American Student Union at Scripps College as the site for political praxis.

 Bluck, Emily C., "Mapping Community Mindscapes: Visualizing Social Autobiography as Political Transformation and Mobilization" (2012).
 Scripps Senior Theses.
-Paper 56.
+56.